 CCC’s Status Update – Erin

 Trenton Indian Service Area CCC and MHA Nation CCC are now trained and "up and running."
-With that, we now have 21 CCCs trained and "up and running," and another 14-19 CCCs in the process of formation.
+Currently there are 21 CCCs trained and "up and running," and another 14-19 CCCs in the process of formation.

 There are now three columns with new CCC slides.
-The first two columns list all of the CCCs that are trained and "up and running" -- broken down alphabetically ("A-L" in first column, and "M-Z" in second column).
+The first two columns listed in alphabetical order indicate all the CCCs that are trained and "up and running" ("A-L" in first column, and "M-Z" in second column).
 The third column lists all of the CCCs that are in the process of formation (i.e., not trained or up and running yet).

-The “smaller communities that have shown interest" and "will be invited" columns have been eliminated because we are cleaning up our books on this.
-By this Friday (10/11), all of the smaller communities that have shown interest will either need to schedule a CCC training with one of our partnership specialists or let us know that they are no longer interested in forming a CCC.
-We have to do this to keep things moving -- we are under a directive to have all local CCCs trained and "up and running" by Thanksgiving.
+The “smaller communities that have shown interest" and "will be invited" columns have been eliminated due to designated deadline of CCC training at the Federal level.
+By 10/11/19, all of the smaller communities that have shown interest will either need to schedule a CCC training with one of our partnership specialists or indicate they are no longer interested in forming a CCC.

-The smaller communities highlighted in red on this slide are communities that may drop off the slide by the end of this week, depending on their response.
+The smaller communities highlighted in red are communities that may drop off the slide soon, depending on their response.

-In the third "in the process of formation" column, I've added in red text the dates of any CCC trainings that have been scheduled.
+In the third "in the process of formation" column dates of any CCC trainings that have been scheduled are indicated in red text.

 Subcommittee Reports